 - Animal-assisted therapy

 Progress leads a child on a new and healthier journey.
 While it is always sad to see a child leave, each staff member strives to see each child discharged to a less restrictive, positive placement.

-The Academy at Alice C. Tyler Village is a non-public school that serves children requiring a therapeutic environment as part of their elementary or secondary education.
-The Academy enrolls students with needs that cannot be accommodated in a public school by providing high quality supervision, structure and intervention to ensure academic success for every student in the least restrictive environment.
+The Village Academy of Childhelp at the Childhelp Alice C. Tyler Village is a non-public school that serves children requiring a therapeutic environment as part of their elementary special education licensed or secondary education.
+The Village Academy enrolls students with needs that cannot be accommodated in a public school by providing high quality supervision, structure and intervention to ensure academic success for every student in the least restrictive environment.

 - Ranch and animal care

 - Special friend program